-The Chase Sapphire Reserve® offers a $300 travel credit each and every year of card membership.
-But unlike the Venture X, there's no requirement that the booking is made through the Chase Ultimate Rewards Travel Portal or anywhere else.
-Spend up to $300 direct with airlines, book up to $300 in Uber or Lyft rides, or any other travel expense.
+The Chase Sapphire Reserve offers a $300 travel credit each and every year of card membership.
+But unlike the Venture X, there's no requirement that the booking be made through the Chase Ultimate Rewards Travel Portal or anywhere else.
+Spend up to $300 directly with airlines, book up to $300 in Uber or Lyft rides, or any other travel expense.
 The credit kicks in automatically.

-The Platinum Card from American Express goes the other direction with a series of different credits.
+The Platinum Card from American Express goes in the other direction with a series of different credits.